 The wellbeing of our children is of paramount importance.
 Our children's pastoral needs are supported by our teachers and TAs.
 All our children are encouraged to discuss their feelings in school and to let staff know of any concerns or worries that they might have.
-Additional provision may be arranged to support children with their emotional or social wellbeing and this is usually led by Mrs Stein or Mrs McGibney.
-The school has a specific room dedicated to children's wellbeing this is a safe and comfortable space where 1:1 or small group sessions can take place.
+Additional provision may be arranged to support children with their emotional or social wellbeing.
+The school has 2 specific rooms dedicated to children's wellbeing these are safe and comfortable spaces where 1:1 or small group sessions can take place.
+Our 'Squirrels' room is the base for nurture provision delivered by Mrs Ellis and 'The Den' is where Miss King delivers pastoral support.